Become a Registered Nurse With the Help of Mercy College.

-Beginning in fall 2016, our Associate of Science in Nursing (ASN) program will be offered in a part-time, evening and weekend format that can be completed in as few as six semesters.
+Our Associate of Science in Nursing (ASN) program is offered in a part-time, evening and weekend format that can be completed in as few as six semesters.
 You can also consider our Bachelor of Science in Nursing (BSN) program that can be completed in as little as three years.
-Both paths will prepare you as a registered nurse to practice in a variety of healthcare settings.
+Either path will prepare you as a registered nurse to practice in a variety of healthcare settings.

 Our ASN Program – Now an Evening/Weekend Format